[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 The part that can save your life!

 Unlike my scarf, it stays in place perfectly during long motorcycle rides.
-It also served as a hat during the night when I was very cold.
+It also served as a hat at night when I was very cold.

-I was really happy to have it, and Geoffrey joined me in emphasizing the importance of such an accessory, which was very useful to him during his cycling trip two years ago.
+I was really pleased to have it, and Geoffrey joins me in stressing the importance of such an accessory, which came in very handy on his cycling trip two years ago.

 My Maharishi hood